Resources and Information to Educate Consumers

-Internet "Phishing" scams are one of the fastest growing scams today.
-"Phishing" is an email based technique to try to collect financial information from individuals.
-The fraudsters send out a bogus email using legitimate materials such as the company logo and website graphics in an attempt to gather personal financial information from individuals.
+Internet "Phishing" scams are one of the most prolific scams today.
+"Phishing" is a technique fraudsters use to try to collect personal and financial information from individuals, such as passwords and card numbers.
+The fraudsters send out a bogus communication, sometimes by email, using legitimate materials such as the company logo and website graphics in an attempt to gather personal financial information from individuals.

-UniBank will never ask you to verify personal information via email or telephone, we already have that information.
+UniBank will never ask you to verify personal information via email, we already have that information.

 Take simple precautions to make sure you don't get scammed:

 - Never give out your personal financial information in response to an unsolicited phone call, fax or email, no matter how official it may seem.

 - Do not respond to email that may warn of dire consequences unless you validate your information immediately.
 Contact the company to confirm the email's validity using a telephone number or Web address you know to be genuine.

 - Check your credit card and bank account statements regularly and look for unauthorized transactions, even small ones.
 Some thieves hope small transactions will go unnoticed.
 Report discrepancies immediately.

 - When submitting financial information online, look for the padlock or key icon at the bottom of your Internet browser.
 Also, many secure Internet addresses, though not all, use "https." to signify that your information is secure during transmission